 Cerro del Cubilete, Guanajuato

-At the heart of Mexico on the mountain top of the Cerro del Cubilete there is a shrine with a 23 m high statue of Christo del Rey.
-The height of the mountain is ~2,7 km and it can be reached by foot or in a vehicle, including tour buses or public transport from the towns nearby.
-Almost all travellers mention the breath-taking view, however, one should be careful with local criminals on the way and long queues to get to the shrine.
+At the heart of Mexico on the mountain top of the Cerro del Cubilete, there is a shrine with a 23 m high statue of Christo del Rey.
+The height of the mountain is ~2,7 km and it can be reached by foot or in a vehicle, including tour buses or public transport from the towns nearby (see accommodation possibilities at Silao municipality).
+Almost all travelers mention the breath-taking view, however, one should be careful with local criminals on the way and long queues to get to the shrine.
 More information can be found on the official website (in Spanish).

 The Huichol pilgrimage